chilli-axe/mpc-autofill/autofill/readme.md

 You can optionally export the downloaded images to a PDF which can be uploaded to a card printing site by using the `--exportpdfs` command line argument.
 Once the images are downloaded, press enter and you'll be presented with a few questions.
 If you plan to upload the PDFs to MakePlayingCards, select `yes` when asked about storing the separate faces in their own PDF.
 If you plan to use DriveThruCards, select `no` for that question, and then set the number of cards to include per exported file.
 If using DriveThruCards, be aware that they have a file size upload limit of 1gb, so depending on the file size of the selected images, your order may need to be set to a lower number, like 30 or 40 cards.

+### Process multiple XML files in batch

+You can optionally process multiple XML files generated on https://mpcfill.com in a single script execution.
+This can be useful if you want to prepare multiple decks, individually wrapped, with different back covers, for example.
+For this option to work, it is necessary to be authenticated on https://www.makeplayingcards.com to be able to save each deck as Saved Project.
+This is why the "-a" option will ask for credentials in order to automatically login and save the projects.
+Once the process is completed, the saved projects can be added in the cart and the order can be completed.
+You can specify the credentials on the command line with the option "-u" and "-p".
+If the credentials are not provided, a prompt will request the user to provide them.

 ## Developer Guide

 ### Running the Source Code